 What is Stomping Ground?

-Stomping Ground is a 2-week overnight camp nestled just south of the Adirondack Mountains.
+Stomping Ground is a 2-week overnight summer camp nestled just south of the Adirondack Mountains.
 We believe in giving kids autonomy and space to play, learn, and live out their weirdest, wildest dreams.

 1. Kids learn best how to make decisions by making them.